 Readers in the States were later haunted by the appearance of this card shortly prior to the events of 9/11 and the attack on the Twin towers.

 But The Tower may be entirely neutral and benign, and just mean Tuesday.

 It might be a minor issue, inconvenient, such as a vehicle tyre that needs replacing.
 It may be entirely neutral and benign and mean only a Tuesday as a likely day for something to happen.
 Or it might mean a real actual Tower like the Tower of Pisa.

 Or it might forecast a common-or-garden thunderstorm not likely to do much damage.

 Back in 2011 it meant a tornado coming down my road next morning.
 And this was a very British tornado, surely one of the smallest possible tornadoes.

 I had drawn the Tower card the previous evening and said to Il Matrimonio, there’s a storm coming.
 But I wasn’t expecting this.
 I have never heard anything like it in my life.
 A scream like the whistle of a massive steam train; similar principles of science I suppose, and it whirled down the street, hurled a few bins about.

-It flattened someone’s garden wall; one of our neighbours, Mr Fagge, but still, it didn’t fall on anyone, and he said it needed repairing anyway.
+It flattened someone’s garden wall; one of our neighbours, Mr Fagge, but still, the wall didn’t fall on anyone, and he said it needed repairing anyway.
 So that was OK.
-He didn’t much like it though, when people got word of what they had missed and started turning up to take photographs.
+He didn’t much like it though, when people got word of the excitement they had missed, and started turning up to take photographs.

 But you could hardly blame them.
 You don’t often see a tornado in Lytham St Annes.